pharrera/Project_1/.vscode/Code Analysis.md

 * The Ord type is used to enforce a natural ordering of lists in the merge and mergesort function.
 * Mergesort function is called recursively to continuously half the list and merge the resulting sorted lists

+## Merge Sort in C:
+* Unlike in Haskell, in C, a temporary array was required in order to be able to "move" or rearrange the elements in the array to sort.
+* In C, there are a lot of syntax that is needed to perform and more lines is needed compared to Haskell.
+* In Haskell, everything is written more as mathematical functions, but in C it is more str

 ***